New York Institute of Technology: Sites

-New York Tech offers M.B.A. programs in conjunction with JUFE in Nanchang, Shanghai, and Shenzhen.
+New York Tech offers M.B.A. programs in conjunction with Jiangxi University of Finance and Economics in Nanchang, Shanghai, and Shenzhen.

 Canada

 NYIT-Vancouver offers graduate degrees and has two campus locations: one in downtown Vancouver, in the heart of the financial district and close to many cultural venues, and the other in a suburban locale.
+In December 2022, New York Tech-Vancouver closed its downtown location and moved into an expanded and redesigned space at Broadway Tech Centre due to persistent enrollment growth.
+The new campus totals nearly 40,000 square feet across three different buildings, which are connected by covered walkways.

 Bahrain (closed)

 NYIT-Manama offered undergraduate and graduate degrees until 2014 in fields including business, computer graphics, engineering, and interior design.

 Jordan (closed)

 NYIT-Amman offered until 2013 undergraduate and graduate degrees in fields including business, computer graphics, engineering, and information technology.

+United Arab Emirates (closed)

+NYIT-Abu Dhabi was located in the CERT Technology Park.
+NYIT-Abu Dhabi had a library collection, catering services and parking facilities.
+Notable people who spoke at NYIT-Abu Dhabi included U.S. Secretary of Education Margaret Spellings.
+NYIT-Abu Dhabi stopped enrolling new students in 2018.

 Organization and administration

 NYIT's undergraduate and graduate programs are divided into six schools and colleges.
 Collaboration among the schools and colleges is frequent, as mandated by a number of interdisciplinary degree programs and research centers.

-Schools and Colleges
+Schools and colleges

 New York Tech comprises the following academic schools and colleges: